bruth/rest/README.md

 key-value data store (memcache, redis) for fast existential lookup.

-*Invalidate the key by unsetting it when the resource state changes.* Many ETag implementations use MD5 or SHA1 hashes, but for cache invalidation, their non- deterministic _feature_ makes it difficult to track.
+*Invalidate the key by unsetting it when the resource state changes.* Many ETag implementations use MD5 or SHA1 hashes, but for cache invalidation, their non-deterministic _feature_ makes it cumbersome to work with.

 *Django pseudo-code.*